jasonhemann/21FA-CS3800/_hw/homework7.md

 in the XML description of an NFA, and producing as output an XML description of a PDA that recognizes the same language.
 You will likely find your work on NFAs from earlier assignments helpful.

-We will test your assignment by testing your PDA on a variety of strings in the language of the NFA.
-We will also test your implementation by running (a transformed version of) the resulting PDA against a variety of strings and verifying that your machine accepts strings in the language and that it does not accept strings in
-$\Sigma^{*}$ that are not in the language.

 Your solution will be tested as follows: